Cloud7050/ff-mine/docs/guides/arr/shiva.md

 - Glacial Bash: Dodgeable cleave with a castbar.
 Stuns for 4s
 - Whiteout: Donut AoE

-Staff:\
-After equipping, the boss immediately casts Hailstorm.
+After equipping, the boss immediately turns to her top enmity target and uses Icebrand.
+She then repeats the rotation Heavenly Strike → Glacial Bash → Whiteout.

+Staff:

 - Attack: Serves as her auto-attack.
 Has a chance to inflict a 2min Slashing Resistance Down stack (makes target weaker to Blade Attacks)
 - Hailstorm: Circular AoE markers on 4 targets
 - Absolute Zero: Raidwide.
 Used periodically

+After equipping, the boss immediately casts Hailstorm.

 **Phase 2**\
 The boss returns to mid and spawns 4 Ice Soldier adds.